 Frequently Asked Questions

-Iowa State University has received multiple public records requests from the media and other individuals pertaining to ISU Flight Service and President Leath’s use of university aircraft.
-In an effort to be open and efficient, we have developed the following FAQ with links to requested documents.
+Iowa State University received multiple public records requests from the media and other individuals pertaining to ISU Flight Service and President Leath’s use of university aircraft.
+In an effort to be open and efficient, we developed the following FAQ with links to requested documents.

 1. Why does the university own airplanes?

 Iowa State has owned and operated transportation aircraft for university use since the 1950s.
 The aircraft are available to all Iowa State units and are important to facilitate efficient, flexible, and cost-effective travel by university officials.
 The primary unit that relies heavily on ISU Flight Service operations is the Iowa State Athletics Department.
 Specifically, coaches often utilize Flight Service operations during the student-athlete recruitment process.
 President Leath also relies on ISU Flight Service as an important tool to enhance his ability to conduct the business of the university across Iowa and the country and to connect with important partners, alumni, and friends of Iowa State.
 Many of these trips are associated with fundraising, which has become an increasingly important responsibility of university presidents.

 2. When did the University purchase the planes it now has?

 The university currently owns two aircraft: 1) a Beechcraft King Air 350 (twin engine), which was purchased in February 2014; and 2) a Cirrus SR22 (single engine) which was purchased in July 2014.

 3. How much did the university aircraft cost?